jeffcshelton/evaporate/README.md

 ## Usage

 First, your backup _must_ be **unencrypted**.
-In the future, `evaporate` may support encrypted backups if the password is known, but not currently.
+In the future, the tool may support encrypted backups if the password is known, but not currently.
 Then, find the file path to your backup and run this command in your terminal:

 ```
 $ evaporate <path-to-backup> -o <path-to-extraction>